Azure/acr/docs/custom-domain.md

 # How to use a custom domain for azure container registry

-Azure docker registries has a typical domain of the format `*.azurecr.io`.
+Azure docker registries has a typical login url of the format `*.azurecr.io`.
 A customer might like to have a custom domain that associate with its own organization.
 The following is the guide on how to achieve that.

 ## Prerequisites